Toyota Belta: United States

 Standard safety features include airbags, front seatbelt pretensioners, and head restraints for all seating positions.
-Side-impact airbags, side curtain airbags and ABS are optional on 2007–2008 models.
-Beginning in 2009, front and rear row side curtain airbags along with front seat-mounted torso side airbags and anti-lock brakes became standard.
-Stability control was unavailable on all models until the 2010 model year when it became standard.
+Side airbags and ABS are optional on 2007–2008 models.
+Beginning in 2009, front and rear row side curtain airbags along with front seat-mounted torso side airbags and ABS became standard.
+ESC was unavailable on all models until the 2010 model year when it became standard.

 According to the US Insurance Institute for Highway Safety (IIHS) the Yaris sedan received a "Good" overall score in the frontal crash test and a "Good" overall score in the side impact test on models equipped with side airbags but a "Poor" overall score on models without side airbags.

 In their roof strength evaluation the Yaris is rated "Acceptable" with a strength-to-weight ratio of 3.78.

 U.S. National Highway Traffic Safety Administration (NHTSA) Yaris sedan crash test ratings:

 Southeast Asia

+Depending on the trim level, the sedan could be optioned with dual airbags, front seatbelt pretensioners, ABS with EBD and BA and all-wheels disc brake in this region.
+ESC, three-point seatbelt and head rest for passenger in the middle of second row were not available as option for this region.

 ASEAN NCAP test results for a RHD, 4-door sedan on a 2012 registration:

+China

+The safety features for this market are very similar to the Southeast Asian market Vios.
+However, it is available with optional side airbags and without rear disc brake option.